 The decadal program, called Fisheries Strategies for Changing Oceans and Resilient Ecosystems by 2030 (FishSCORE2030), is endorsed by the U.N.
 Decade of Ocean Science.
 The network, which already includes members from the U.S., Canada, Australia, Sweden, Italy, and Malaysia, will expand to include many more participants across the globe.

 One point of emphasis for Dr. Mills and her collaborators is the concept of knowledge co-production — a collaborative process that convenes stakeholders with diverse knowledge to understand a problem and develop solutions.
 Dr. Mills and her colleagues outlined this strategy in an article published in the ICES Journal of Marine Science, entitled Co-production of knowledge and strategies to support climate resilient fisheries.

 By leveraging local and regional partnerships around the world to co-produce knowledge, we hope to identify real-world strategies that achieve healthy ecosystems, resilient fisheries, and equitable benefits in the context of changing oceans.Kathy Mills, Ph.D.
-Research ScientistKathy Mills, Ph.D.
-Research Scientist
+Senior ScientistKathy Mills, Ph.D.
+Senior Scientist

 Our Municipal Climate Action Program launches a new climate strategy workshop called Planning Forward.

 Experts from across GMRI are providing the Maine State Library system with resources and opportunities to support the 2022 summer reading theme: Oceans of Possibilities.

 Our Sustainable Seafood team recognizes seven school districts who met their pledges to serve local seafood in their cafeterias.